 1) Training Too Often

 In order to grow you must provide your body with the optimal stimulus and then back off and allow it time to rest and recover.
 Without ample rest time you will never grow to your maximal potential.
-For this reason I recommend that average, busy, drug-free guys don’t do more than four big weight-training workouts per week.
-You can do some easier stuff on the other days, but four big days is a good starting point for most people.
+For this reason I recommend that most average, busy, drug-free guys don’t do more than three big weight-training workouts per week.
+You can do some easier stuff on the other days, but three big days is a good starting point for most people.

 2) Training Strictly For the Pump